Skip to main content

 2 mentions Positive Neutral Negative

-The game's atmosphere is highly praised for its immersive VHS aesthetic and nostalgic PSX-style graphics, which effectively draw players in.
-Additionally, the slow unfolding of the story enhances the overall immersive experience.
+Users praise the game's atmosphere for its immersive VHS aesthetic and nostalgic PSX-style graphics, which effectively draw players in.
+They also appreciate how the story gradually unfolds, enhancing the overall mood and engagement.

 • “The VHS aesthetic and overall atmosphere pulled me in immediately, but what stood out the most was how the story slowly unfolds.”